cbor-wg/cddl/draft-greevenbosch-appsawg-cbor-cddl.md

 and 0xff and decoding the wrapped byte string as a CBOR encoded data item.)

-### Annotations .within and .and
+### Control operators .within and .and

-A `.and` annotation on a type indicates that the data item matches both that left hand side type and the type given as the right hand side.
+A `.and` control on a type indicates that the data item matches both that left hand side type and the type given as the right hand side.
 (Formally, the resulting type is the intersection of the two types given.)

 > `type1 .and type2`

-A variant of the `.and` annotation is the `.within` annotation, which expresses an additional intent: the left hand side type is meant to be a subset of the right-hand-side type.
+A variant of the `.and` control is the `.within` control, which expresses an additional intent: the left hand side type is meant to be a subset of the right-hand-side type.